Italy–Mexico relations: Bilateral agreements

-Both nations have signed numerous bilateral agreements.
-Including: Treaty of General Compulsory Arbitration (1907); Agreement in the Recognition of Consular Marriages Celebrated and Administered in both Nations Diplomatic Missions (1910); Agreement of Cultural Exchanges (1965); Agreement on Air Transportation (1965); Agreement on Technical Cooperation (1981); Agreement on the Avoidance of Double-Taxation and Tax Evasion (1991); Agreement of Cooperation in the Fight against the Misuse and Illicit Trafficking in Narcotic Drugs and Psychotropic Substances (1991);Agreement on Tourism Cooperation (1993); Framework Cooperation Agreement (1994); Convention to avoid double taxation and to prevent tax evasion (1995); Agreement in Scientific and Technological Cooperation (1997); Free Trade Agreement with the European Union which includes Italy (1997); Agreement in the Promotion and Reciprocal Protection of Investments (1999); Agreement of Cooperation in Combating Organized Crime (2001); Agreement on Mutual Administrative Assistance in Customs Matters (2011); Extradition Treaty (2011) and a Treaty in the Assistance in Criminal Legal Matters (2011); ASI-AEM Memorandum of Understanding for space cooperation for peaceful purposes (2012); Memorandum of Understanding for the creation of the Italian-Mexican Business Council (2012); Air Services Agreement Update of the Air Services Agreement between the Italian Republic and the Mexican United States signed in 1965 (2014); Memorandum of Understanding on Cooperation in the field of Tourism (2015); Memorandum of Understanding on Cooperation in the Energy Sector (2016); Memorandum of Understanding on Cooperation on Biodiversity, Climate Change Vulnerability, Risk Assessment, Adaptation and Myths (2016).
+Both nations have signed numerous bilateral agreements such as a Treaty of General Compulsory Arbitration (1907); Agreement in the Recognition of Consular Marriages Celebrated and Administered in both Nations Diplomatic Missions (1910); Agreement of Cultural Exchanges (1965); Agreement on Air Transportation (1965); Agreement on Technical Cooperation (1981); Agreement on the Avoidance of Double-Taxation and Tax Evasion (1991); Agreement of Cooperation in the Fight against the Misuse and Illicit Trafficking in Narcotic Drugs and Psychotropic Substances (1991); Agreement on Tourism Cooperation (1993); Framework Cooperation Agreement (1994); Agreement in Scientific and Technological Cooperation (1997); Agreement in the Promotion and Reciprocal Protection of Investments (1999); Agreement of Cooperation in Combating Organized Crime (2001); Agreement on Mutual Administrative Assistance in Customs Matters (2011); Extradition Treaty (2011); Treaty in the Assistance in Criminal Legal Matters (2011); ASI-AEM Memorandum of Understanding for space cooperation for peaceful purposes (2012); Memorandum of Understanding for the creation of the Italian-Mexican Business Council (2012); Memorandum of Understanding on Cooperation in the Energy Sector (2016); Memorandum of Understanding on Cooperation on Biodiversity, Climate Change Vulnerability, Risk Assessment, Adaptation and Myths (2016) and an Agreement on Cinematographic Co-production (2017).

 Transportation

-There are direct flights between Italy and Mexico with Neos airline.
+There are direct flights between Italy and Mexico with Aeroméxico and Neos airline.